ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 Marcus tilted his head, studying me with the kind of patient attention one might give to a child struggling with a simple concept.
 "Are you so certain that what we are is worth preserving?"

 The question seemed to take the strength from my legs.
-I sank heavily into his sofa, head buried in my hands.
+I sank heavily into his sofa.
+I felt overwhelmed by a sense of defeat.
 Not because what Marcus had said was cruel, but because it was asked with such genuine curiosity, such complete absence of malice.
 He wasn't trying to hurt me.
 He simply no longer understood why the question might be painful.

 This was the true horror of the Intelligence Horizon—not that it destroyed people, but that it transformed them into beings who could no longer comprehend the value of what they had been.
 Marcus wasn't rejecting our friendship out of callousness; he had transcended to a state where human bonds seemed as quaint and irrelevant as a child's attachment to a discarded toy.